scuzzydude/asimov/asimov.md

 ## Management

 The board will hire a management team to run the Foundation.
-How The Foundation is managed is sure to change as it grows in size and scope.
+How The Foundation is managed is sure to change as it grow.
 What I outline here is the basics for rollout.

 ### Creation